Really-Simple-Plugins/complianz-gdpr/readme.txt

 = Is my website GDPR, COPPA, CCPA, DSGVO, AVG, UK-GDPR, PECR, CASL and/or PIPEDA compliant with this plugin? = We cannot guarantee GDPR/COPPA/CCPA/UK-GDPR/PECR/CASL/PIPEDA compliance for your website.
 A correct configuration of this plugin by a website administrator is always required.
 = When do I need a Cookie Notice? =
-Complianz | GDPR/CCPA Cookie Consent will determine this automatically.
-Regarding the GDPR, when you are using cookies that store personal data you always have to explicitly ask consent to the user.
-When you anonymize every single bit of data you don’t have to.
-Functional cookies don’t require the consent of the user as they are only placed for functional purposes.
-For the United Kingdom explicit consent for statistics is required, even when IP addresses have been anonymized.
+Complianz | GDPR/CCPA Cookie Consent will determine this automatically based on the laws of the region or regions, where most of your visitors come from.
 Regarding CCPA, you always have to show which cookies you are using but there's no obligation in asking consent.
 = Do I always need a consent checkbox on contact forms? = Not always.
-The Complianz Privacy Suite Premium plugin can determine if you need this, based on your answers.
-It mainly depends on the type of information you request.
+The Complianz Privacy Suite Premium plugin can determine if you need this, based on your answers in the wizard.
+It mainly depends on the type of information and the reason why your visitor use the contact form.
 = What are functional cookies? =
 A functional cookie is a cookie which is needed for the technical functioning of the website.
 Cookies that are used to track if something is placed in the cart, or if a user is logged in are functional cookies.
 There is no need to request permission for this kind of cookies, nor is there any need to describe them in your cookie policy (although we think that is a good idea).
 = What are analytical cookies? =